abhiraj75/NovaStudio/README.md

 # Nova Studio

-Fullstack web app for a fictional digital agency.
-Public marketing site with hero, services, portfolio, stats, and contact sections — all backed by live API endpoints and a Postgres database.
+Fullstack web app for a digital agency.
+Server-rendered landing page with hero, services, portfolio (filterable), stats, and contact sections — backed by Postgres and MongoDB.
 Includes a protected admin panel for managing contact submissions and portfolio projects.

 ## Setup